+May 1 17:24 A ● U ▼

+Install . 🤇

+Installation type

-Wed 16:06 ÷. u()) С Install Installation type This computer currently has no detected operating systems.
+This computer currently has no detected operating systems.
 What would you like to do?
-Erase disk and install Ubuntu Warning: This will delete all your programs, documents, photos, music, and any other files in all operating system) s.
-Encrypt the new Ubuntu installation for security You will choose a security key in the next step.
-Use LVM with the new Ubuntu installation This will set up Logical Volume Management.
-It allows taking snapshots and easier partition resizing.
-Something else You can create or resize partitions yourself, or choose multiple partitions for Ubuntu.
-Quit Back Inst tall N low
+Carase disk and install Ubuntu Warning.
+This will delete all your programs, documents, photos, music, and any other files in all operating st Advanced features None selected Something else You can create or resize partitions yourself, or choose multiple partitions for Ubuntu. ystems.

+Quit Back Install Now